Basic Statistics with R

 Case A.3.1: The poplation variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are unknown and equal with small sample size

-Suppose we can afford to make the assumption that the two independent samples are drawn from normal distributions whose variances \(\small{\sigma_x^2, \sigma_y^2}\) are equal though we do not have their values.
+Suppose we can afford to make the assumption that the two independent samples are drawn from normal distributions whose variances \(\small{\sigma_x^2, \sigma_y^2}\) are equal, eventhough we do not have their values.
 Under this assumption of equal population variance, the distributio followed by difference in the observed sample means has been derived.

 Since the population variances are assumed to be equal, we let \(\small{\sigma_X^2 = \sigma_Y^2 = \sigma^2 }\).
 We already learnt that in this case,

-If the variables X and Y follow Normal distribution, then we know that
+If the variables X and Y follow Normal distribution, then we know from the properties of Chi-Square distribution that

 \(~~~~~~~~~~~~~~~\small{\dfrac{(n-1)S_x^2}{\sigma^2}}~~\) follows \(~~\small{\chi^2(n-1)}~~~\) and \(~~\small{\dfrac{(m-1)S_Y^2}{\sigma^2}}~~\) follows \(~~\small{\chi^2(m-1)}~~~\).